DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/column-chooser.md

 Field | Type | Description
 ------|------|------------
-visible | boolean | Specifies whether an overlay is visible. target | ReactComponent | The React component that is used to set the position of the overlay. onHide | () => void | An event that initiates overlay hiding. children | Array&lt;ReactElement&gt; | React elements used to render overlay content.
+visible | boolean | Specifies whether the overlay is visible. target | ReactComponent | A React component that is used for overlay positioning. onHide | () => void | An event that initiates overlay hiding. children | Array&lt;ReactElement&gt; | React elements used to render overlay content.

 ### ColumnChooserToggleButtonProps

-Describes properties passed to a component that renders the column chooser toggle button.
+Describes properties passed to a component that renders a button that invokes the column chooser.

 A value with the following shape:

 Field | Type | Description
 ------|------|------------
-onToggle | () => void | An event that initiates overlay showing or hiding. getMessage | ([messageKey](#localization-messages): string) => string | Returns title for the column chooser toggle button.
-Available in the "@devexpress/dx-react-grid-material-ui" package. buttonRef | (ref: ReactElement) => void | A function that take a React element of the root element.
+onToggle | () => void | An event that initiates overlay showing or hiding. getMessage | ([messageKey](#localization-messages): string) => string | Returns the toggle button's text.
+Available in the "@devexpress/dx-react-grid-material-ui" package. buttonRef | (ref: ReactElement) => void | A function that accepts the button's root React element.

 ### ColumnChooserContainerProps